 Carr et al. (2022) note that because Paul et al.’s (2022) Allosaurus femoral sample does not include many adults it may be missing the variation that the population actually had.
 That paper neglects to note that the small sample of Tyrannosaurus large juveniles detailed by Paul et al. (2022) shows that substantial variability was present in the genus well before maturity was reached, so the absence of the same in the subadult allosaurs gives some support to lesser variability in that species vis-a-via the genus Tyrannosaurus.

 The available fossil data finds that the distribution of the strength proportions as measured by the intraelement comparative dimensions of a number of major elements is not random in tyrannosaurids and Tyrannosaurus specifically (Paul et al., 2022).
 The normal basal condition of Asian and American Campanian and early Maastrichtian tyrannosaurids, retained in nearly all early T. imperator, is robust femora.
 Late Maastrichtian T. rex and T. regina fossils show a much wider variation of robustness in the femur and a number of other cranial and postcranial elements, driven by the sudden appearance—after 10 million years of tyrannosaurid evolution—of the much more gracile condition in T. regina, in opposition to the expectation of enhanced robustness in the dinosaurian giant.
 The latest was a major and evolutionarily systematically telling finding of Paul et al. (2022) that Carr et al. (2022) did not directly address.
-Concerning the Carr et al. (2022) criticism of comparing Tyrannosaurus femurs to those of other family species of lesser numbers, combined, observe that femoral variation in TT-zone Tyrannosaurus (n = 24) is about twice that present in the Dinosaur Park Formation’s D. torosus (N = 6) and G. libratus (n = 7) femora over 700 mm, whether the latter two are considered independently or combined (n = 13) (Supplfig.
+Concerning the Carr et al. (2022) criticism of comparing Tyrannosaurus femurs to those of other family species of lesser numbers, combined, observe that femoral variation in TT-zone Tyrannosaurus (n = 24) is about twice that present in the Dinosaur Park Formation’s D. torosus (n = 6) and G. libratus (n = 7) femora over 700 mm, whether the latter two are considered independently or combined (n = 13) (Supplfig.
 7A)—that doubling the sample size via the combination barely changes the results suggests that the difference between the latest Maastrichtian dinosaur and its late Campanian precedents is not just the result more specimens producing more variation.
 The same results persist when the data for the two albertosaurins A. sarcophagus (n = 7) and G. libratus are compared individually or combined (n = 14) (Fig. 6B in Paul et al., 2022), and when the femoral proportions of all albertosaurins and daspletosaurins are united (n = 20) which is approaching the Tyrannosaurus sample.
 That proposition is confirmed by how the divergence remains so much larger in the single genus Tyrannosaurus than all tyrannosaurids from two continents over 10 million years combined, being three quarters greater when all the latter with femora at least 700 mm (n = 27 for non-TT-zone, non-Tyrannosaurus) are compared (Paul et al., 2022: Supplfig.
 7B).
 Ergo, expansion of the sample size of non-Tyrannosaurus to equal to that of the one genus does not come close to eliminating the gap.
 While Carr et al. (2022) dubiously compared Tyrannosaurus ancient bones to those of today’s birds some possibly raised in captivity, they dismissed the more taxonomically informative fossil patterns.
 That such extreme variations in skeletal strength have not been documented in any one dinosaur species is the opposite of supportive with the single species hypothesis.
 The last is true whether the single species is applied to the TT-zone as a whole, or the upper section specifically.